OKEAMAH/Git/docs/shell/smart_rollup_node.rst

    rollup node will accept transactions in its queue and batch them on the Layer 1.

-#. ``private_operator`` is equal to the ``operator`` mode and
+#. ``private_operator`` is equal to the ``operator`` mode but
-   additionally execute whitelist update outbox message for private rollup upon encountering it, once a commitment have been cemented.
+   additionally executes any whitelist update outbox message for the private rollup upon encountering it, once a commitment has been cemented.

 #. ``batcher`` means that the rollup node will accept transactions in
    its queue and batch them on the Layer 1.
 In this mode, the rollup